 FLG: Do you see any major breakthroughs happening in genomics?

-FLG: Why did you decide to take part at the Festival of Genomics this year?
+FLG: Why did you decide to take part in the Festival of Genomics this year?

-I was really attracted to the program.
-There were plenty of talks and open discussion sessions, and I was looking forward to attend.
-I also like the organisation of the Festival and the fact that the festival aims to reach all the interested audience and not exclusively people of the Genomics community.
+I was really attracted to the programme.
+There were plenty of talks and open discussion sessions and I was looking forward to attending.
+I also like the organisation of the Festival and the fact that the Festival aims to reach everyone interested in Genomics and not exclusively people in the Genomics community.

-For those interested in data driven drug discovery, join us in Basel later this year at D4 Europe.
-Find out more about this event and register before the super early bird ends on Monday 24th February www.d4-europe.com
+For those interested in data-driven drug development, join us in Basel later this year at D4 Europe.
+To find out more about this event and to register go to www.d4-europe.com